 Do you ever feel like you’ve somehow jumped the rails to a parallel but healthier path in life?
 Like, everything feels the same, but you’re suddenly compelled to eat better, exercise, do more, take better care of yourself?
 And you have no idea what changed?
 That’s how I’ve felt for the past 3 weeks.

-My grilling posts are probably getting boring, but I’m still having fun learning how to use the grill and make healthy meals for me & the hubster.
+I’m still having fun learning how to use the grill and make healthy meals for me & hubby.
 This week I tried wooden skewers for the first time and it worked out really well!
 No more onion pieces rolling all willy-nilly around the grill.
 And as an added bonus, the skewers didn’t burst into flames.

 I have never been much of a griller.
 For YEARS it was because I was scared I couldn’t do it.
 Abbie kept telling me “IT’S SO EASY!” but grilling for myself was never very motivating.
 After meeting Jim, I decided it was time to finally learn.
 I’m mostly in charge of dinner and DIY and he’s mostly in charge of laundry and dishes, so the grill falls squarely in my domain.